twome/pinguno/docs/roadmap.md

 - stretch: phantomJS-like spider to log in and crawl router's web interface (get DSL/analogue line readings when modem-ISP net connection is down to see whether to blame modem's ability, the line, or the ISP's provisions/availability)

-- stretch: native mini-displays for Mac & Windows menubar/tray

 - stretch: write to some kind of DB
-	- probably a lot faster and less CPU/memory cost than JSON files
+	- probably a lot faster and less CPU/memory/storage cost than JSON files
 	- what kind of scheme?

 - stretch: also do an ookla-style real bandwidth test